neoKushan/compose-on-unraid/content/overview/_index.md

   redis:
     image: "redis:alpine"
 ```
-Don't worry if that looks scary, we'll step through what it all means on the following pages.
+Don't worry if that looks scary, we'll step through what it all means in the rest of this guide.

+Be aware, there are some drawbacks to using compose on unRAID, so please read through the following section so you know what you're getting yourself into.